Kokutsu Dachi: basic stance, bent back leg

 The front leg remains so slightly flexed and supported on the forefoot.
 The heel brushes the ground.

-Hips and shoulders are of 3 / 4 face, inside stay well straight without tensionprogram. basin is flat, neither forward (anteversion: when the buttocks stand out!), nor towards the back (retroversion: when the buttocks are too tight!) and the vertebrae are stacked one above the other without tension on one side or the other.
+Hips and shoulders are of 3 / 4 face, all the ENT stay well straight without tension. basin is flat, neither forward (anteversion: when the buttocks stand out!), nor towards the back (retroversion: when the buttocks are too tight!) and the vertebrae are stacked one above the other without tension on one side or the other.

 You only keep a slight tension in the belly (hara).